ValueMelody/melody-auth/docs/auth-server.md

 ```

 ## Mailer Setup
-Melody Auth supports email-based features such as password reset, email verification and email MFA.
-To make sure these features works as expected, you need to set up SendGrid or Brevo integration and configure the necessary environment variables in your Cloudflare Worker.
+Melody Auth supports email-based features such as password reset, email verification, and email MFA.
+To ensure these features work as expected, you need to configure either SendGrid, Brevo, or SMTP integration.

-### Prerequisites
-- A SendGrid/Brevo account
-- SendGrid/Brevo API key
-- Verified sender email address in SendGrid/Brevo
+- For Cloudflare Workers or Node Version: SendGrid and Brevo integration are supported.
+-	For the Node version only: You can use an SMTP server.

 ### Configuration Steps (Cloudflare Production)